There's a saying in medicine: When you hear hoofbeats, think of horses not zebras.

 3. Be Persistent

 One study found the risk of colon cancer for adults born in 1990 is twice that of an adult born in 1950.
-But the risk is still a small one.
+But two times a small risk is still a small risk.

-In the meantime, the best way to lower your risk of any cancer is to form a relationship with a doctor who can help you stay vigilant for signs and symptoms.
-While the thought of cancer can be frightening, knowing you’re doing all you can to protect your health will help you feel more empowered.
+Meanwhile, the best way to lower your risk for all sorts of cancer is to form a relationship with a primary care physician who can help you stay vigilant for signs and symptoms.
+Even the thought of cancer can be frightening, but knowing you're doing all you can to protect your health will help you feel more empowered.